troclaux/peso/README.md

   - [x] apply schema in rds with goose using .env vars (easier to use credentials safely)
   - [x] run database migrations with [Goose](https://github.com/troclaux/notes/blob/main/web_development.md#database-migration-with-goose-and-api-integration-with-sqlc)
 - [x] implement `nginx.conf` with the following requirements:
-  - reverse proxy for next.js full stack dynamic web app that connects to an rds postgresql database
+  - reverse proxy for next.js full-stack dynamic web app that connects to an rds postgresql database
   - update domain's DNS record to point to ip address where app is hosted (ec2's docker container)
 - [x] pass env vars to aws parameter store or secrets manager in terraform file (without hardcoding them)
 - [x] implement Dockerfile to run the application and [nginx](https://github.com/troclaux/notes/blob/main/nginx.md)